 Obviously Krull was an attempt to emulate George Lucas' Star Wars, and also at the same time back then Dungeons & Dragons was huge.
 Krull is fantasy meets science-fiction, and while D&D is no longer what it was, in its place is another epic fantasy that is currently riding high at the box office of which Krull seemingly borrowed heavily from -- Lord of the Rings (The Hobbit).
 And we are getting a new Star Wars movie in 2015.

 So in the midst of all the Hollywood reboots with Total Recall, Star Trek, Robocop, ad infinitum, why not a Krull remake?

 Now, the movie did have its problems, with just about everyone that has seen the movie agreeing that the Glaive wasn't used enough and when it was, was disappointing (really, it gets stuck in The Beast?!).
 The conclusion to the movie did have some issues; however, even the most stringent reviewer has to agree that the Slayers were darn cool!
 And the sounds that were used for The Beast's minions were just as good in addition to a stellar ensemble of characters!

-Ynyr the Old One (Freddie Jones) plays the Obi-Wan role giving Corwyn advice along the way and enabling him to find The Beast's teleporting Black Fortress (a spaceship!) by giving up his life with one last encounter of the love of his life, the cursed Widow of the Web, guarded by an evil giant Spider.
+Ynyr the Old One (Freddie Jones) plays the Obi-Wan role giving Corwyn advice along the way and enabling him to find The Beast's teleporting Black Fortress (a spaceship!) by sacrificing himself with one last encounter of the love of his life, the cursed Widow of the Web, guarded by an evil giant Spider.

 Another character that is featured is Ergo "the Magnificent" (David Battley), a wizard-like jester who offers some humor to the movie.
 Actually, I remember despising the character back then, but at the end of the movie he did redeem himself by taking the young Titch under his wing.